-The measures and restrictions that are necessary in the event of overbridging or disconnection of safety systems or parts of the systems, or when the systems are impaired in some other manner, shall be set in advance.
+The measures and restrictions that are necessary for maintaining the safety systems' barrier functions in the event of overbridging, disconnection or other impairment, shall be set in advance.
+The compensatory measures shall be implemented as rapidly as possible when such impairment occurs.

-The status of all overbridgings, disconnections and other weakening of the system shall be known at all times.
+The status of all safety systems shall be known by and available for relevant personnel at all times.